Wonder and invention

 This, for me, was more persuasive.
 I am confident Yellin would subscribe to this statement.
 It led me to question why design or creative expression is not included in our EBacc?
 Advocating STEAM as opposed to STEM.
 Cultural capital enriches the school culture.
 (Which reminds me, I need to explore GCSE Engineering.)
 Why does our curriculum need to be so compartmentalised?
 When “greater freedoms” are lauded as an advantage of the new Free School and Academy agenda that we play it safe.
 “It is our light, not our darkness, that most frightens us.”

 There is wonder and invention in our curriculum and perhaps the answer lies within the box, rather than outside it?
-The opportunity to lead, not necessarily teach, pupils in an area of endeavour (and therefore learning), that draws of pupils more formal cross-curricular learning.
-An individual and invested Individual Project / PDP, available at tiered levels, open to all pupils, in every type institution.
+We just need a bigger box and to assess more broadly within the frame.
+The opportunity to lead, not necessarily teach, pupils in an area of endeavour (and therefore learning), that draws of pupils more formal cross-curricular learning as well agency.
+Should we being encouraging an individual and invested Individual Project / PDP, available at tiered levels, open to all pupils, in every type institution.
+IB have something along those lines.

 One of the least likely sources of evidence for this view comes from a Year 10, disaffected, socially angry, low academic aspirant, female “banger-racer” and pupil.
 She fell woefully short on school measures but lit up when we spoke about her banger racing exploits and catastrophes.
 Banger racing would have provided the sustenance for both her Individual Project / PDP with some to spare (not that I am advocating both).
 Banger racing would provided a heady curriculum mix that I would hope Yellin would approve of?
 It may be old fashioned, but we now need the accountability framework to see the value in alchemy.